Medications and Drugs

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using solifenacin and call your doctor at once if you have any of these serious side effects:
+Stop using solifenacin and call your doctor at once if you have a serious side effect such as:

 Less serious side effects may include: